nelinory/myForecast/Setup/ReadMe.txt

 - Internet connection
 - Api key from Dark Sky ® API
 - Location coordinates from Dark Sky ® API
+- Windows Media Center must support Tls 1.2 security protocol - it is required by Dark Sky ® API If you receive: "Tls v1.2 protocol support is required." error when start myForecast for first time, please follow this article to resolve the issue: https://support.microsoft.com/en-us/help/3154518

 Limitations